IllusionMods/KoikatsuModdingTools/README.md

 #### Accessory Example
 How to create an accessory mod.

+#### Accessory Hair Example
+How to create hair as an accessory with KK_HairAccessoryCustomizer compatibility.

+#### Clothes Example
+How to create a clothes mods.

 #### MaterialEditor Shader Example
 How to compile a shader and configure it for use with KK_MaterialEditor.